 What are the Pros and Cons of a Salvage Title Car or Vehicle?

 - There Are Salvage Title Cars in Great Condition: As earlier stated, a vehicle that has been deemed a total loss by an insurance company could have been titled salvage because of a minor cosmetic issue.
 This means that the vehicle is indeed in good condition.
 It will just need a little bit of work to fix it completely.

 - Most Affordable: One good thing and one of the major reasons why salvage cars are bought, is the price which is always right.
 Salvage title cars go for as low as 20-30% less than used clean title cars.
 Buying salvage will save you a lot more money.
 If you’re going to put it on a secured credit card, ensure you do everything to have a good credit score and a clean personal credit report first, including checking to ensure you have not been a victim of credit card fraud.
 Furthermore, if using student credit cards, be sure to make your payments so you don’t run up credit card debt.

 - Spare Parts: On the other hand, salvage title cars are great for collectors and hobbyists.
 So even if the vehicle isn’t in great condition, you can disassemble the car.
 Then make even more money from selling the parts.

-Yes, buying salvage title cars might save you a ton.
-But there are some not so great sides to it as well.
+Yes, buying a salvage title vehicle might save you a ton.
+But there are some not-so-great sides to it as well.

-If you’re hoping to resell the vehicle and you invest a lot of money in trying to rebuild it, please know that it won’t change the title.
+If you’re hoping to resell the vehicle and invest a lot of money in rebuilding it, please know that it won’t change the title.
 Even if you ensure that it’s rebuilt to factory quality, the value will remain lower.
 Then you’d have spent too much money fixing a vehicle that won’t make half the value from being sold.